patricksavalle/slim-request-params/README.md

     \currency
     \language

-### 2. Install the strategy for access to validated arguments
+### 2. Install the strategy for access to the validated arguments

 Add the strategy that combines the url-, query- and post-parameters into one object.